Meet Our Board

 Cait Maloney

-Cait Maloney is a mother and grandmother.
-She had a 30-year career as a federal civil servant in Canada and Australia, specialising in radiation safety and emergency preparedness.
+Cait joined the PSFDH Board in early 2023.
+She has enjoyed a 30-year career as a federal civil servant in Canada and Australia, specialising in radiation safety and emergency preparedness.
 She has been an active volunteer her entire adult life.

-When Cait and her husband Rob retired to Nova Scotia in 2008, she joined the Board of Habitat for Humanity Nova Scotia and served as its chair for two years.
+When Cait and her husband Rob raised their family and retired to Nova Scotia in 2008, she joined the Board of Habitat for Humanity Nova Scotia and served as its chair for two years.
 She also served on the board of a long-term care home in rural Nova Scotia.

 After moving to greater Westport in 2014, Cait continued her association with Habitat for Humanity Canada.
 She also served on the boards of Country Roads Community Health Centre and Lanark, Leeds Grenville Addictions and Mental Health.
 For several years she co-chaired the LLG Collaborative Governance Forum and served on the SELHIN Strengthening Collaborative Governance Committee.
 She is excited to be a member of the PSFDH board.
 As well as serving on this Board, Cait currently volunteers with Quilts of Valour Canada and several local volunteer groups in North Crosby area.